meteyou/docs/docs/btt-ebb/klipper.md

 ![dfu-util flash klipper](img/dfu-util_flash_klipper.svg)

 ### Flash Klipper via CAN
-This is the recommended way to flash the firmware to the EBB.
+This is the recommended way to flash the firmware, when you use CanBoot on your board.

-!!! node "The EBB must be in the bootloader mode"
+!!! node "The board must be in the bootloader mode"

     The status LED should blink in the bootloader mode.
 If not, double press the reset button to enter the bootloader mode.

-Find the UUID of your EBB:
+Find the UUID of your board:
 ``` bash
 python3 ~/CanBoot/scripts/flash_can.py -i can0 -q
 ```